vmware-archive/thrust/README.md

 * Adds 'current_version' task to show the current build version of the app.

-* Testflight deploys now prompt the user for a deployment message
+* TestFlight deploys now prompt the user for a deployment message

 * Removes adding to default tasks.
 This is now your responsibility - please define in your own Rakefile if you need to add to the default task. e.g.